Editor’s Note: A version of this article was first published by CNN on November 8, 2012.

-Over the last few years, the outrage at the events of the 2005 U.S. GP has mellowed into rose-tinted nostalgia.
+Over the last few years, the outrage at the events of 2005 has mellowed into rose-tinted nostalgia.

-"I call it the train wreck theory," said Speed TV F1 presenter Bob Varsha, who has been the voice of the sport in the U.S. for nearly 30 years.
+“I call it the train wreck theory,” said Bob Varsha, who was the voice of the sport in the US on the now-defunct Speed TV.